Today’s question is from Sophia and she asks:

 And it will not cost you anything!

-Poor blood flow and circulation is one of the primary causes of a heart attack or stroke.
+Poor blood flow and circulation are one of the primary causes of heart problems.

 - Hardening and narrowing of your arteries

 - Unhealthy cholesterol levels and plaque build-up

 In fact, poor circulation can be a very dangerous condition because it increases the risk that blood will gather in your veins and lead to a life-threatening blood clot.

 I’m very familiar with this topic because I have a family history of heart problems, which affected my own father just a couple of years ago.

 So this is very important for me to share some simple and easy solutions for you, so we can help avoid any health complications for you.

 Some of what “warning signs” that you may have circulation problems include

 - Frequent pain and cramping in your legs

 - Tingling or numbness in your feet